DavidEGrayson/ruby_ecdsa/README.md

 public_key_string = ECDSA::Format::PointOctetString.encode(public_key, compression: true)
 ```

-Setting the `compression` option to `true` decreases the size of the string by almost 50% by only
+Setting the `compression` option to `true` decreases the size of the string by
-including one bit of the Y coordinate.
-The other bits of the Y coordinate are
+almost 50% by only including one bit of the Y coordinate.
+The other bits of the
-deduced from the X coordinate when the string is decoded.
+Y coordinate are deduced from the X coordinate when the string is decoded.

-This code returns a binary string that can be stored in a database or file.
+This code returns a binary string.

 ## Decoding a public key from a binary string

 To decode a SEC2 octet string, you can use the code below.
+The `group` object
-The `group` object is assumed to be an `ECDSA::Group`.
+is assumed to be an `ECDSA::Group`.

 ```ruby
 public_key = ECDSA::Format::PointOctetString.decode(public_key_string, group)